ImadSidhoum/URL_Categorization/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That will launch an API that runs in port 5001.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To make predictions you have to pass a list of strings (URLs) in POST to port 5001 and you receive a list of categories (for each passed URL you receive a list of categories), a simple example is given in the example folder to guide you.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To make predictions you have to pass a list of strings (URLs) in POST to port 5001 and you will receive a list of categories (for each passed URL you receive a list of categories), a simple example is given in the example folder to guide you.

 *    If you want to re-train the model, you can use the notebook where you can change the dataset, the hyperparameters .... the code is made in a generic way so that it works if you just change the inputs.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You will need to open an account at [Wandb](https://wandb.ai/), if you want to keep track of your experiments (all the metrics you want: loss, accuracies, hyperparameters, models, system information like the name of GPU used, execution time, memory used, energy consumption .....  ) and even to compare between experiments.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You will need to open an account at [Wandb](https://wandb.ai/), if you want to keep track of your experiments (all the metrics you want: loss, accuracies, hyperparameters, models, system information like the name of GPU used, execution time, memory used, energy consumption .....  ) and even to compare experiments.

 ![metrics](https://user-images.githubusercontent.com/47036939/127977367-213ae8c1-1968-4a7f-ae72-0c039d1c49ff.PNG)